Cyril-CRGB/Portfolio3_Python_Essentials/README.md

 This website is a word game based on a free english dictionary.

-The goal for the end user is to test his/her knowledges of the english language, and learn new words.
+The goals for the end user are:
+- to test his/her knowledges of the english language
+- to learn new words
+- to play
+- to have fun

-The client can chose between two ways of playing.
+The player can chose between two ways of playing.
 Either try to guess the definition of a given word, or the opposite, try to guess a word of a given definition.

-Word and definition that the client is looking for are randomly chosen and given by the programm.
+The word and the definition that the player is looking for are randomly chosen and given by the programm.

-The client can then chose amongs 3 solutions, only one of them is true, the 2 others are randomly chosen by the programm.
+The player can then chose amongs 3 solutions, only one of them is true, the 2 others are randomly chosen by the programm.
 No repeatition is allowed.
-The solution suggested by the programm must be different from one another.
+All the given choices suggested by the programm must be different from one another.

 Have fun with the game, and learn new words!